prebid/Prebid.js/modules/adheseBidAdapter.md

 Maintainer: info@adhese.com
 ```

-//TODO:

 # Description

-Module that connects to Example's demand sources
+Module that connects with Adhese Adserver and Adhese Gateway.
+Banner and Video are supported.

 # Test Parameters
 ```